| |

 Small saving schemes are a popular investment option in India, offering individuals a safe and secure way to save and earn interest on their investments.
 These schemes are backed by the government, making them a reliable investment option for those looking for a low-risk investment.
-In this article, we’ll take a closer look at the latest Small Saving Scheme Interest Rate in 2023, including popular options such as Public Provident Fund (PPF), National Savings Certificate (NSC), and Sukanya Samriddhi Yojana (SSY).

 Latest Small Saving Scheme Interest Rate